DiscreteMaths/DM04-Functions/Python for Finance-BrandonODriscoll.md

 Among others, Python is characterized by the following features:

 -***1.Open source***
-++++Python and the majority of supporting libraries and tools available are open source and generally come with quite flexible and open licenses.
+:Python and the majority of supporting libraries and tools available are open source and generally come with quite flexible and open licenses.

 - ***Interpreted***